 How to Get a Credit Union Car Loan

 The first step to getting a car loan through a credit union is to apply.
 When you apply for a car loan through Community First, we’ll consider your credit history, credit score, and current financial situation to determine your auto loan rate and loan terms.
-If you apply during one of our special promotions, like the Fall Car Sale, you’ll have access to specially discounted cars, rates, and loan terms.
-As an additional benefit, financing through Community First will give you access to all our membership benefits.
+Financing through Community First will give you access to all our membership benefits.

 Apply for an Auto Loan Today!